Data Encryption In Transit

 The detailed procedure for data encryption is as following:

-- Data block are compressed using LZ4 or ZStandard before writing to object storage.
+- Data are split in 4MB pages compressed using ZStandard before writing to object storage.

-- A random 256-bit symmetric key S and a random seed N are generated for each block.
+- A random 256-bit symmetric key S and a random seed N are generated for each page.

-- Each block is encrypted with S and N using AES-GCM.
+- Each page is encrypted with S and N using AES-GCM.

 - The symmetric key S is encrypted with RSA key M as cipher K.